-- External current sensing resistors are applied to detect over current (OC) condition or phase currents.
-Long wiring patterns between the shunt resistor and the product will cause excessive surge that might damage internal IC and current detection components.
-To reduce the pattern inductance, the wiring between the shunt resistors and the product should be as short as possible. - As shown in the Fig.4-1, snubber capacitors should be connected at the right location to suppress surge voltage effectively.
-If the snubber capacitor is connected at the wrong location "A" as shown in the Fig.4-1, the snubber capacitor cannot suppress the surge voltage effectively because inductance of wiring is not negligible. - If the capacitor is connected at the location "B", the charging and discharging currents generated by wiring and the snubber capacitor will appear at the shunt resistor.
-This will impact the current sensing signal and the OC protection level will be lower than the calculated design value.
-Location "C" is recommended.
-Although the suppression effect when the snubber capacitor is connected at location "B" is greater than location "A" or "C", location "C" is a reasonable position considering the impact to the current sensing accuracy.
-Generally a 0.1 ~ 0.22 μF snubber is recommended.
+- · Connect external shunt resistors to detect over current (OC) condition and phase currents. - Long wiring patterns between the shunt resistor and the product will cause excessive surge voltage that might damage the internal control IC and current detection components.
+To reduce the pattern inductance, the wiring between the shunt resistors and the product should be as short as possible. - As shown in the Fig.4-1, snubber capacitors should be connected at the right location to suppress surge voltage effectively. - Connecting the snubber capacitor at location "C" is recommended.
+If the snubber capacitor is connected at location "A" as shown in the Fig.4-1, the snubber capacitor cannot suppress the surge voltage effectively because the wiring inductance is not negligible.
+If the capacitor is connected at the location "B", the charging and discharging current of snubber capacitor will flow through the shunt resistor.
+This will impact the current detection signal and the OC protection level will be lower than the design value.
+Although the surge voltage suppression effect when the snubber capacitor is connected at location "B" is greater than that at location "A" or "C", location "C" is recommended considering the impact to the current detection accuracy. - Snubber capacity of 0.1 ~ 0.22 μF is recommended.